MultiIoT: Benchmarking Machine Learning for the Internet of Things: Experiments

 \subsection{Understanding challenges in \names}

-\textbf{Testing long-range interactions}: Long-range interactions are critical to many problems in machine learning, particularly in fields like time series forecasting, natural language processing, and signal analysis.
+\textbf{Long-range multimodal interactions} are critical to many problems in IoT, such as in time series forecasting and signal analysis.
 In a controlled experiment, we truncated sequences to various lengths and observed how conventional models performed.
 From Figure~\ref{fig: ablations} (left), as the sequence lengths increased, representing longer durations of time or more extensive contexts, there was a marked decline in performance.
 This showcased the models' inability to effectively encapsulate and understand interactions beyond a certain range.
 Multimodal setups further complicate this when the long-range dependencies aren't just within a modality but can also be across modalities.
 Therefore, architectures that can handle both long-range and multisensory data will be critical for progress.

-\textbf{Testing heterogeneity in structure and noise}: Differences in data distributions, both in terms of their natural structure and noise topologies, are a challenge for machine learning models.
-We evaluated the same models on datasets that combined structured data (such as GPS, IMU) with unstructured data (such as images or raw audio), and found that unimodal baselines often struggled to reconcile these different data forms, leading to a significant drop in accuracy.
-We also introduced varying degrees of noise into datasets, Gaussian noise in numerical data.
-From Figure~\ref{fig: ablations} (right), all methods saw a rapid decline in performance as the noise levels increased.
-Future work should study models that can better handle heterogeneity in structure and noise.
+\textbf{Heterogeneity in structure}: Differences in data distributions, due to their natural structure, are a challenge for machine learning models.
+We evaluated the same models on datasets that combined structured data (such as GPS, IMU) with unstructured data (such as images or raw audio) and found that unimodal baselines often struggled to reconcile these different data forms, leading to a significant drop in accuracy.
+The main finding from our evaluation is that when models are not tailored to the specific characteristics of each data type, their ability to effectively integrate and interpret data diminishes.
+The results in both gaze estimation and touch contact classification drop, underscoring the inadequacy of generic models in handling complex, mixed-data scenarios.
+Therefore, the use of modality-specific encoders is critical in addressing the challenges posed by heterogeneous data.
+How to best handle these high degrees of heterogeneity, while maintaining efficiency beyond independent models for each sensor, is a critical direction for future work.